-Any bike with driven by human power only may be used.
-We recommend that you use a bike you have already used for long distance.
+Any exclusively human-powered bike may be used.
+We recommend that you use a bike you have already used for long distances.
 Ensure that tyres and brake/gear cables are fresh, but also not completely new at the start.

-Mudguards (fenders) are not obligatory but are good for you and others in the rain.
+Mudguards (fenders) are not obligatory but are good for you and others in case of rain.

 Recumbents and velomobiles should have extra reflectors in the rear, since the rider is hidden from view.
-We also highly recommend a rear-view mirror on recumbents.
+We also highly recommend a rear-view mirror on recumbents and velomobiles.